ibm-cloud-docs/virtual-servers/vsi_about_reserved.md

 ## Limitations
 {: #limitations-reserved-virtual-servers}

-Consider the following limitations before reserving capacity and provisioning reserved virtual server instances:
+Consider the following limitations before you reserve capacity and provision a reserved virtual server instance:

   * You can't use variable compute profiles.
   * You can't upgrade or downgrade your instances.